-- 1.1.1 These Bylaws are the Wellington Regional Navigation and Safety Bylaws 2003. - 1.1.2 These Bylaws come into force on 22 December 2003.
+These Bylaws are the Wellington Regional Navigation and Safety Bylaws 2003.

+These Bylaws come into force on 23 December 2003.

-[Explanation: These bylaws replace the Wellington Regional Navigation and Safety Bylaws 2000]
+(Explanation: These Bylaws replace the Wellington Regional Navigation and Safety Bylaws 2000.
+The Bylaws incorporate amendments which come into force on 1 July 2009.)